 Elizabeth Anglin Knox

-Founding Managing Director, Outward Bound Center for Peacebuilding
+Director Emerita, Outward Bound Center for Peacebuilding

 Beth Anglin Knox is the founding Managing Director of the Outward Bound Center for Peacebuilding and served in that role until September 2009.
 Beth joined Outward Bound as a field instructor in 1995.
 She has served the organization in multiple capacities since that time, including as Director of Operations and Safety and Director of Marketing in North Carolina, and as a Development Associate in New York City.
 She served as the Development Officer for Outward Bound International/Global Leaders Program, and most recently, was the National Director, Development for Outward Bound, Inc.